alinex/node-config/README.md

 The following events are supported:

 - `error` - then something fails (with message as data)
-- `ready` - then the instance is completely loaded
 - `change` - the instance data has changed after loading